herr-monini/ImperativeQuery/README.md

 ## About
 Imperative Query is a small DSL, whose aim is to make it easier to create compiled queries for the [WebDP API](https://github.com/dpella/WebDP/tree/main).
 The queries are written in `.iq` files, and are compiled to `.json` files that adhere to the [query WebDP API](https://editor.swagger.io/?url=https://webdp.dev/api/WebDP-1.0.0.yml).
+The [BNFC](https://github.com/BNFC) has been used for defining, parsing and lexing the grammar.

 ## Disclaimer